The Great Resignation is now the Great Retention

 Crypto cuts.
 Crypto exchange Binance is reportedly laying off about 20% of its company, roughly 8,000 employees. —Leo Schwartz

 Expensive and detested.
-Commuting is now $2,000 more expensive than it was before the pandemic, according to a survey from housing website Clever. —Chloe Berger
+Commuting is now $2,000 more expensive than before the pandemic, according to a survey from housing website Clever. —Chloe Berger

 This is the web version of CHRO Daily, a newsletter focusing on helping HR executives navigate the needs of the workplace.
 Today’s edition was curated by Paolo Confino.
 Sign up to get it delivered free to your inbox.